 Giving makes us all better.

-The Victoria Hospitals Foundation works in partnership with Island Health to enable donations to every area of care at Royal Jubilee, Victoria General, and Gorge Road hospitals.
+The Victoria Hospitals Foundation (VHF) works in partnership with Island Health to enable donations to every area of care at Royal Jubilee, Victoria General, and Gorge Road hospitals.
 As Island Health’s charitable partner, we raise donations for medical equipment, special projects, education, and research.
-As a registered charity, our charitable registration number is: 10793 5637 RR0001.
+VHF donors fund an incredible 40% of the equipment in Victoria General and Royal Jubilee hospitals.

-In 2020/21, the Foundation had annual revenues of over $15 million, including gifts from over 5,200 donors.
+In 2021/22, we raised over $17.9 million for our hospitals, including gifts from over 5,400 donors.
 Since 1989, the Victoria Hospitals Foundation has raised more than $180 million to benefit our hospitals.
-Last year, our generous community funded thousands of pieces of urgently needed medical equipment to help our hospitals provide care to all 850,000 residents of Vancouver Island.
+Our community generously funded thousands of pieces of urgently needed medical equipment and special projects to help these hospitals provide care to all 860,000+ residents of Vancouver Island.

 For more information, please call the Foundation at 250-519-1750, or visit victoriahf.ca.